ARM-software/arm-trusted-firmware/docs/user-guide.md

     any register that is not part of the SBSA generic UART specification.
     Default value is 0 (a full PL011 compliant UART is present).

+*   `CTX_INCLUDE_AARCH32_REGS` : Boolean option that, when set to 1, will cause
+    the AArch32 system registers to be included when saving and restoring the CPU context.
+The option must be set to 0 for AArch64-only platforms (that is on hardware that does not implement AArch32, or at least not at EL1 and higher ELs).
+Default value is 1.

 *   `CTX_INCLUDE_FPREGS`: Boolean option that, when set to 1, will cause the FP registers to be included when saving and restoring the CPU context.
 Default is 0.